 Berkman/Jackson Fellows in Urban Health

-To be qualified for the program, you should be from one of our target populations (African American, Hispanic Latino or first generation college student and from Cleveland/inner-ring suburbs), have a GPA of near 3.0 or higher, and earned at least 60 credit hours including general biology (200/202 with labs) and general chemistry (261/262 with labs) by the time you plan to begin our program (you CAN apply while taking these courses, but they should be complete BEFORE entering the program).
+To be qualified for the program, you should be from one of our target populations (non-traditional college student, first-generation college student and from Cleveland/inner-ring suburbs), have a GPA of near 3.0 or higher, and earned at least 60 credit hours including general biology (200/202 with labs) and general chemistry (261/262 with labs) by the time you plan to begin our program (you CAN apply while taking these courses, but they should be complete BEFORE entering the program).
 Post-baccalaureate students must additionally have a college degree and apply to Cleveland State and be accepted.

 You must complete three steps toward becoming a Berkman/Jackson Fellow in Urban Health:

 - All applicants must complete a Berkman/Jackson Fellow's Application.